Smarter Generosity

 A Foundation That Has Walked This Road With Others

-For nearly fifty years, Cru Foundation has come alongside Christian givers working through questions about Christian stewardship, generosity, and how to give in a way that reflects what they believe.
+For nearly fifty years, Cru Foundation has come alongside Christian givers who are working through questions of stewardship, generosity, family, legacy, and gospel impact.

 Christian couple smiling after meeting with Cru Foundation specialists to plan their asset-based giving strategy